mastodon/blog/content/posts/2026-03-26_a_redesign_for_profiles/index.md

 ## Availability

-The new design will be visible on `mastodon.social`, and other servers that run nightly builds of Mastodon, from today.
+The new design will be visible on <code>mastodon.social</code>, and other servers that run nightly builds of Mastodon, from today.
 The goal is to do some testing ahead of the 4.6 release, and make any adjustments based on feedback (see below).
 The new look will roll out to all Mastodon servers, as part of Mastodon 4.6, coming in a few weeks.

 ### We’re open to feedback